 There is no single best pet in Grow a Garden 2 because the right choice depends entirely on what you are trying to achieve.
 The four sub-sections below cover the strongest pets for Gold mutations, Rainbow mutations, defense, and AFK farming.
 Each recommendation is based on the pet's ability text and its verified Sheckle spawn price as of July 2026.

 The Unicorn is the best pet for Rainbow mutations because its ability doubles the chance that plants and fruit turn Rainbow.
 Rainbow mutations are rarer than Gold mutations and apply a larger value multiplier, making them the most valuable single mutation in the game.
 The Unicorn's 12 million Sheckle spawn price reflects this strength.
 The Epic Egg is the only egg that produces Unicorns, at a 30 percent hatch rate, which is the most reliable path to obtaining one.
-A Huge Unicorn is the long-term chase target for endgame Rainbow farmers, with the same UNVERIFIED stacking caveat noted above.
+A Mega Unicorn is the long-term chase target for endgame Rainbow farmers, with the same UNVERIFIED stacking caveat noted above.

 The Deer is the best AFK farming pet because its ability speeds up plant growth by 10 percent, which compounds over long unattended sessions to significantly increase total harvest.
 The Robin is a strong secondary AFK pet because it eats ripe fruit and drops seeds in exchange, sometimes including rare seeds that would otherwise require manual planting.
 The Monkey is reported to swing around and occasionally pick ripe fruit, delivering it to the player, but its ability is currently UNVERIFIED and may change before formal release.
 For AFK farming, stack growth speed pets and ensure your hunger mechanics (when applicable) are managed before logging off.

 The single highest leverage action is planting high base value crops during weather events that boost growth or yield.
 Rain doubles certain crop outputs, Heat Wave triggers Burnt mutations, and Thunderstorms can apply Shocked mutations worth 100x base value.
-Track active weather windows with the GAG2 Weather Tracker and plan your planting around them.
+Track active weather windows with the GAG2 Weather Events guide and plan your planting around them.
 A 30 minute Thunderstorm window with the right crops planted can outperform an entire day of clear weather farming.

 Third, stack mutation pets as soon as you can afford them.
 A single Golden Dragonfly doubles your Gold mutation output, which directly doubles the Sheckle value of every Gold crop you harvest.
 This compounds with weather events, growth speed pets like Deer, and guild yield bonuses.
 The 9 million Sheckle cost of a Golden Dragonfly is recouped within a few active farming sessions for most mid-game players.